gayatrig19/the-quest-adventures-game/README.md

 ## User Stories

-- As a user, I want to understand the purpose and intention of the site and application
+- As a user, I want to understand the purpose and intention of the site and application when I run the program.
-  when it first starts.
 - As a user, I want the navigation to be intuitive and easy to understand.
 - As a user, I want to have an option to start the game.
 - As a user, I want to be able to enter my name before I start to play the game.
 - As a user, I would like to see a welcome message and my name added to storyline for more engaging experience.
-- As a user I want my input to be validated and error checked each time, so I can re-enter my input/ choice if it is invalid.
+- As a user, I want my input to be validated and error checked each time, so I can re-enter my input/choice if it is invalid.
 - As a user, I should not have to worry about capitalizing or lowercase when typing.
 - As a user I want the storyline and narrative to be coherent, engaging and well structured.
 - As a user, I want to receive the next part in the story depending on the input choices.